colinyjchung/jinnzhong/content/posts/20170322-story-study-the-girl-thing-who-went-out-for-sushi.md

 date = "2017-03-22"
 description = "Story Analysis of The Girl-Thing Who Went Out For Sushi" tags = [
-    "The Girl-Thing Who Went Out For Sushi",
+    "The Girl-Thing Who Went Out For Sushi (2018)", "Pat Cadigan",
-    "Pat Cadigan",
     "Story Analysis",
 ]